ClemenPine/crescent/README.md

 ## Combos
 ![Crescent Info](crescent-info.png)

 Crescent has both two-key combos and three-key combos.
 The two-key combos consist of all 26 letters, all punctuation, backspace, enter, tab, and a few common symbols.
-These combos formed the bulk of the work to minimize sfbs when typing English texts.
+These combos formed the bulk of the work to minimize sfbs down to just 1% when typing English texts.

 Crescent also has a number of three-key combos, which contain less frequent symbols, function keys, and modifiers.
 You can navigate using vim-like arrow keys, type numbers and numeric operators, and use modifiers like ctrl, shift, alt, and super.

 The chart above describes how to type both two-key and three key combos.
-For two-key combos, pick a letter, and look to the left and down.
+For two-key combos, pick a letter, and look both to the left and down.
 The two blue keys are the two keys that are pressed simultaneously to output that letter.
 The three-key combos follow a pattern of two blue keys on one hand, and one white key on the other hand.

 ## Installation
 Currently there is no file for this layout.
 I am currently working on creating one in Kanata.